Zoom Happy Hours: How to Make Them Fun and Engaging in 2023

 Games and Activities

-Perhaps you and your guests enjoyed playing games at your local bar.
-If so, free virtual games are the next best thing.
+There are tons of free virtual games to have everyone laughing and having a great time.
 Charades, Pictionary and Catch Phrase are all classic party games that are sure to bring out guests’ competitive sides.
 To up the ante, make it a drinking game.
 Simply add a rule that at the end of each round, losers take a sip of their beverage of choice.

 If you're looking for a more interactive activity to accompany your Zoom happy hour, online cooking classes and online mixology classes are your best bet.
 After all, the only thing better than sipping delicious craft cocktails at happy hour is learning how to make your very own at home.